dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-functions.md

 for the `from_` columns and the schema at the `to_commit` for the `to_` columns.
 This can make it easier to view diffs where the schema of the underlying table has changed.

-Note that the `DOLT_DIFF()` table function currently has restrictions on how it can be used in queries.
-It does not support aliasing or joining with other tables, and argument values must currently be literal values.
+Note that the `DOLT_DIFF()` table function currently requires that argument values be literal values.

 ### Options